 Postural Orthostatic Tachycardia Syndrome (POTS)

 *Note: Some blogs are repeated because the person writing it has more than one chronic illness.
+This list is for informational purposes only - and should not be used as substitutes for medical treatment.
 This is not an exhaustive list and I plan to keep adding to it.

 The following are excellent blogs if you or someone you love is grieving...this is just a start, there will be more to come: